ypinhsuan/tp/docs/DeveloperGuide.md

     * 3a1.
 Tutor's Pet shows an error message.

       Use case resumes at step 2.
 * 4a.
-The student is not in a module class
+The student is not in a module class.

   Use case skips to step 5.